IMXIAOYI/nltk_pygame_project/README.md

-those are requirements from my si507 course in umich In this project, I did those things:
+those are requirements from my si507 course in umich.
+In this project, I did those things:

 * accepts a search term on the command line (e.g., a user should be able to run your game with `$ python mygame.py "Harry Potter"`)